For most of my adult life I’ve suffered from imposter syndrome.

-Unfortunately this size of practice didn’t tick all the boxes to allow me to gain my Chartership.
-For this I (was told) needed to move a larger organisation job which led to my entering the world of heavy lifting.
+My first post graduate role started out being the justification of the ‘s’ at the end of Neil Blackwell Consulting Engineers, but I soon found my feet and set my sights on becoming Chartered.
+I was encouraged by my ICE training advisor to move a larger organisation job which led to my entering the world of heavy lifting.
 However despite becoming a both a Chartered Structural and Civil Engineer, I struggled initially but a move into the operations division led to me to becoming a Project Manager.
 From this I found my feet again and ended up being fortunate enough to work in every continent in the world.

 Then in 2012, at the request of my wife (to get a normal job) and the request of my boss (to stop travelling) it was time to start another chapter of my career and so I set up Bowden Consulting Engineers.

 10 years into consultancy work, there are times where I feel as though the feeling of being found out have diminished to manageable levels and so what better time to reinvigorate those imposter syndrome vibes then by putting out my musings on all things structural by blogging about it.